alilynnh/plotlydeploy/README.md

 - Displays this data in a hortizontal bar chart in descending order from top to bottom.

 **Deliverable 2**:
 - Displays the bacteria data for the selected participant in a bubble chart.
-The bacteria ID numbers are used on the x axis, and the sample values are used on the yaxis and as a reference for the size of each bubble.
+The bacteria ID numbers are used on the x-axis, and the sample values are used on the y-axis and as a reference for the size of each bubble.

 **Deliverable 3**:
 - Collects navel washing data for the participant ID that is selected.